The Caine Mutiny: Adaptations

 In 1954, Columbia Pictures released the film The Caine Mutiny, starring Humphrey Bogart as Queeg in a widely acclaimed performance that earned him the third and final Academy Award nomination of his career.

 After the novel's success, Wouk adapted the court-martial sequence into a full-length, two-act Broadway play, The Caine Mutiny Court Martial.
 Directed by Charles Laughton, it was a success on the stage in 1954, opening five months before the release of the film and starring Lloyd Nolan as Queeg, John Hodiak as Maryk, and Henry Fonda as Greenwald.
 It has been revived twice on Broadway, and was presented on television live in 1955, under the direction of Franklyn J. Schaffner, and again on Australian television in 1959.

-In 1988, Wouk's play was adapted as a made-for-television film directed by Robert Altman starring Brad Davis (actor) as Queeg.
+In 1988, Wouk's play was adapted as a made-for-television film directed by Robert Altman starring Brad Davis as Queeg.

 Also in 1988, the stage script was translated into Chinese by Ying Ruocheng, a famous Chinese actor, director, playwright, and vice minister of culture.
 At Ying's invitation, Charlton Heston, who directed the 1984 play, directed the translated play in a successful run at the Beijing People's Art Theatre, opening on October 18, 1988, starring Chinese actor Zhu Xu as Queeg, Ren Baoxian as Maryk, and Xiao Peng as Greenwald.
 The play was revived in 2006, again under Heston, and has been revived there twice more (2009, 2012) since his death.

 In 2023, a new film adaptation of the stage script, directed by William Friedkin and starring Kiefer Sutherland as Queeg, was released on Paramount+.
-It would be Friedkin's final film project, and was released on September 7, 2023, a little over a month after Friedkin's death.
+It was Friedkin's final film project, and was released on September 7, 2023, a little over a month after Friedkin's death.